dolittle/establish-context-action/README.md

 # GitHub Action - Establish Context
 This GitHub action establishes the context for a release.
 It outputs whether a release should be triggered, the release type (major, minor, patch, prerelease), which version the repository is currently on and whether or not the release was triggered as part of a cascading release.

-When workflow is triggered by a [pull_request event](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#pull-request-event-pull_request) with `type = closed` it will look for major, minor and patch labels on the pull request and the the 'greatest' release type and signify that it should trigger a release.
+When workflow is triggered by a [pull_request event](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#pull-request-event-pull_request) with `type = closed` it will look for major, minor and patch labels on the pull request and use the 'greatest' release type.
+Only pull requests merged to the 'master' branch and given prerelease branches will trigger releases.

 ![Github JavaScript Actions CI/CD](https://github.com/dolittle/establish-context-action/workflows/Github%20JavaScript%20Actions%20CI/CD/badge.svg)